microsoft/OHDSIonAzure/infra/terraform/bootstrap/README.md

 2. Once you have permissions granted, be sure to use `az login` to refresh your credentials before retrying to run `terraform init`, `terraform plan`, and `terraform apply`.

-### The data source received an unexpected error while attempting to execute the program.
+### The data source received an unexpected error while attempting to execute the program

 If you are running [WSL](https://docs.microsoft.com/en-us/windows/wsl/install), you may run into a similar error message: